groupoasys/Comparison_non_linear_solvers/README.md

 | [mosek](https://www.mosek.com/) |   |   | X |
 | [snopt](https://web.stanford.edu/group/SOL/snopt.htm)  |   | X | X |

-The next step consists of running the optimization problem for the different solvers enumerated in the previous 3️⃣ lists.
+The next step consists of running the optimization problem for the different solvers enumerated in the previous table.
 Since the optimization problems we are considering in this repo are (highly) non linear, they may be stuck at local optima ➡⬅ Hence, a multistart approach is applied in which the same problem is run several times starting from different initial solutions, randomly chosen from the feasible region.
 The number of runs at the multistart is defined by the user.